ser94mor/CloudTieringFS/README.md

-# cloudtiering
+# cloudtiering - multitier file system
-Daemon and shared library that together enable support of tiering between local file system (which also could be distributed) and cloud object store with POSIX semantics.
+A daemon and a shared library that together enable support of tiering between local file system (which also could be distributed) and cloud object store while maintaining POSIX semantics.